-I was invited to Hamburg by Come to Hamburg and have spent a long weekend there with my husband and a 4 year old son.
-We’ve planned relaxed weekend, but filled with activities both interesting to us and to him.
-Long weekend is a great amount of time to be spent in this city.
+I was invited to Hamburg by Come to Hamburg and have spent a long weekend there with my husband and a 4-year-old son.
+We’ve planned a relaxed weekend, but filled with activities both interesting to him and to us.
+A long weekend is a great amount of time to be spent in this city.
 However, you could easily spend a week there, because there are just so many things to do in Hamburg.

 How to get there

-*By train: Three years ago I travelled to Hamburg by train from Amsterdam and it was also easy and convenient.
-German railway system is really good and there is even a children area in many trains where they can be louder and play with other kids.
+*By train: Three years ago I travelled to Hamburg by train from Amsterdam, and it was also easy and convenient.
+The German railway system is excellent, and there is even a children area in many trains where they can be louder and play with other kids.

-*By plane: The city has an international airport, so you can also easily fly there from anywhere in Europe.
+*By plane: The city has an international airport, so you can also quickly fly there from anywhere in Europe.